Hermiston Church of Christ

 Submits her mettle to her husband’s authority to the glory of God.

-Confronts when necessary, in a humble, meek, and quiet spirit.
+Confronts when necessary, but with a humble, meek, and quiet spirit.

 Is not afraid to not smile at the dirty joke.